endlos99/xdt99/README.md

 Download the latest [binary release][2] from GitHub.
 Alternatively, clone the entire xdt99 GitHub [repository][3].

-All language tools -- `xas99` cross-assembler, `xga99` GPL cross-assembler, and `xbas99` BASIC tool -- are standalone self-contained Python programs.
-The `xdm99` disk manager can also be used by its own, but the `xvm99` volume manager and the `xhm99` image manager require `xdm99` to function.
-To be on the safe side, simply place all files somewhere in your `$PATH` or wherever your Python installation will find them.
+While almost all xdt99 tools are standalone, self-contained Python programs that can be used independently of each other, we strongly recommend placing all files together somewhere in your `$PATH` or wherever your Python installation will find them.

-The `xdt99-mode` and `xdt99 IDEA` plugins provide editor support and may be used independently of the other xdt99 tools.
+The `xdt99-mode` and `xdt99 IDEA` plugins provide editor support and may be used separately of the other xdt99 tools.
 Likewise, `xas99` and others may be used without these plugins.
+They do, however, provide useful assistance when creating or editing assembly, GPL, or TI (Extended) BASIC programs.

-First-time xdt99 users running Windows will find additional information about installation, and some tips on getting started in the [Windows tutorial][5].
-Users of other platforms who are unfamiliar with the command line may also find some tips in there.
+First-time xdt99 users running Windows will find additional information about installation and getting started in the [Windows tutorial][5].
+Users of other platforms who are unfamiliar with the command line may also benefit from that guide.

 Basic Usage: `xas99`                                        <a name="xas99"></a>